Craps Odds & Bets

-Understanding the odds and bets that you can place in Craps is vital to ensuring you don’t lose all your money or embarrass yourself in a live game.
+Understanding the Craps odds and bets that you can place is vital to ensuring you don’t lose all your money or embarrass yourself in a live game.

 You might hear people shouting all types of lingo and vernacular terms such as “Horn Bets” or “Lay 10” which often confuse or put off even the biggest casino degenerates.

 Thankfully, the rules of Craps are actually quite simple even if it takes time to learn the jargon.
 Make sure to read all information on this page, before You play craps for money.